 Contact the SRCD policy staff immediately at 202-800-0666 or firstname.lastname@example.org.
 We honor all application and recommendation letter submission efforts made before the deadline.

 When will applicants be notified about the status of their application and candidacy for an interview?

-When do the interviews take place?
+When and where do the semi-finalist interviews take place?

 Interviews take place in March in Washington, D.C.
 Candidates will be reimbursed for their travel, meals, and accommodations.
 Following the interviews, a subset of candidates for the SRCD Executive Branch Policy Fellowship will be invited to complete finalist phone interviews with potential executive branch placements.
 These phone interviews will take place in early to mid-April.